taurusilver7/canva-code/README.md

 Create a CodeEditor component with a mac-style header & react-simple-code-editor component.

 Setup a global state with zustand.
-Create initial vales for the code-snippet user preferences in the store &
+Create initial vales for the code-snippet user preferences in the store & import them in root & codeEditor.
+Create terenary operators for background, theme, fonts in the code snippet.

 ## Deploy